opf/openproject/docs/development/kerberos/README.md

 Save the file and check the config with `apache2ctl configtest`.
 If this works fine, restart apache with `systemctl restart apache2`.

-If your OpenProject installation isn't yet running under `openproject.local`, run `openproject reconfigure` to change the hostname.
+If your OpenProject installation isn't yet running under `openproject.internal`, run `openproject reconfigure` to change the hostname.

 ## Configure OpenProject